When it comes to Reformation’s clothes, I just can’t quit them.

 My Reformation dress is 53% Viscose, 47% Rayon and has a crepe-like feel.
 My 100% silk crepe dresses feel a lot better and hold up well over time.

-After wearing it out for a few days, my two main problems with this dress are…
+After wearing this dress out for a few days, my main problems is…

 Viscose & rayon have a bad habit of slightly fraying/creating loose fluffs and generally not holding up over time.
 My dress now has a little bit of floofage going on and light fraying at the inside seam.
 Nothing massive, but I can’t imagine it’ll age well.
 I appreciate that the Ref acknowledges that there are issues with viscose and it isn’t their “forever fabric.”